ryukinix/ryukinix.github.io/_posts/2017-04-06-decorating.md

 # Result: 832040
 ```

 Nicely!
-We write a awful `O(2^n)` function that takes `O(n)` on time and space!
+We wrote an awful `O(2^n)` function that takes `O(n)` in time and space!
 Beautiful.

 ### decorating.counter

 Return as side-effect a print on stdout about the time of calls of a function.
-On terminal this is overwritten
+On the terminal this is overwritten

-using a `\r` carriage character.
+using a `\r` carriage return character.
 Sometimes is usefull to see a high frequent function is used on some algorithm.

 ```python
 import decorating